MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-snapshot-debugging.md

 - AL: Initialize a snapshot debugging session locally
 - AL: Initialize a snapshot debugging session on cloud

 Choose whether to run the session on a cloud service or locally.
-If you are going to use the snapshot for profiling the code, you must enable the  configuration parameter called `executionContext`.
-For more information, see [AL Profiler Overview](devenv-al-profiler-overview.md).

 The configuration file contains the following information:

 |Setting | Description |
 |--------|-------------|